 Report the unauthorised charge

-If you still don't recognise the charge and think it is fraudulent, report it to us.
+If you still don't recognise the charge and think that it is fraudulent, report it to us.
 If the charge isn't from Google, contact your bank.

 After you've reported the charge, you can check the status of your submission.